yosefbennywidyo/qi_place_sharing/README.md

 ```

 ## Testing the app
-All user email using `password` as their password
+All users email using `password` as their password
 - user0@placesharing.com
 - user1@placesharing.com
 - user2@placesharing.com